Proven-Paradox/shaper-system/Handbook.md

 You can draw mental power from your physical vitality.
 You may use your Toughness in place of Soul to determine your Mental Offense and Initiative.

 #### Perfect Protector
+Increase the [Realized Potential](#realized-potential) of your Physical and Mental Defense by 1 without paying an XP cost.
-At the start of your Turn in combat, choose one of the following benefits.
+In addition, at the start of your Turn in combat, choose one of the following benefits.
 These options do not require an action or cost.
 * Gain [Taunt](#taunt).
 * Use [Cover](#cover) on one Ally in your Zone.
 * Use [Demand](#demand) on one Enemy within Medium range.
 (You may use this option even if you have not learned Demand.)